 - 5. This proxy form must be under the hand of the appointor or of his/her/its attorney duly authorised in writing. (i) Where this proxy form is executed by a corporation, it must be executed either under its common seal (or otherwise in accordance with its constitution) or under the hand of an officer or attorney duly authorised. (ii) Where this proxy form is executed by an attorney on behalf of the appointor, the letter or the power of attorney or a duly certified true copy thereof must be lodged with this proxy form, failing which the instrument of proxy may be treated as invalid. - 6.
 A corporation which is a member of the Company may authorise, by resolution of its directors or other governing body, such person as it thinks fit to act as its representative at the AGM, in accordance with Section 179 of the Companies Act, Cap.
 50 and the person so authorised shall upon production of a copy of such resolution certified by a director of the corporation to be a true copy, be entitled to exercise the powers on behalf of the corporation so represented as the corporation could exercise in person if it were an individual. - 7.
 This proxy form is not valid for use by an investor who holds shares under the Central Provident Fund ("CPF")/Supplementary Retirement Scheme ("SRS") and shall be ineffective for all intents and purposes if used or purported to be used by him/her.
-An CPF/ SRS Investor who wishes to appoint the Chairman of the AGM as proxy should approach his/her respective CPF Agent Banks/SRS Operators to submit his/her votes at least seven (7) working days before the AGM (i.e. by 5.00 p.m.
-13 October 2020).
+Any CPF/SRS Investor who wishes to appoint the Chairman of the AGM as proxy should approach his/her respective CPF Agent Banks/SRS Operators to submit his/her votes at least seven (7) working days before the AGM (i.e. by 5.00 p.m.
+18 October 2021) - A Relevant Intermediary is: - (a) a banking corporation licensed under the Banking Act (Cap.
+19) or a wholly-owned subsidiary of such a banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; or - (b) a person holding a capital markets services licence to provide custodial services for securities under the Securities and Futures Act (Cap.
+289) and who holds shares in that capacity; or - (c) the Central Provident Fund Board established by the Central Provident Fund Act (Cap.
+36), in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the Central Provident Fund, if the Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation.